jiaruisun98/Unveiling-the-Unobservable-Causal-Inference-on-Multiple-Derived-Outcomes/README.md

 Then use the code in RealCaseStudy.R to reproduce the analysis results.

-In RealCaseStudy.R, `Connection_diff1' provides the Nerwork in Table1 and Figure S2,
+In RealCaseStudy.R, 'Connection_diff1' provides the Nerwork in Table1 and Figure S2,
-`Tau_sig' provides the `Estimated Effect' in Table1, `CI_low' and `CI_high' provides
+'Tau_sig' provides the 'Estimated Effect' in Table1, 'CI_low' and 'CI_high' provides
-the 95% CI in Table1, `Ave-trt' and `Ace-cl' provide Ave-trt and Ace-cl in Table1.
+the 95% CI in Table1, 'Ave-trt' and 'Ace-cl' provide Ave-trt and Ace-cl in Table1.

 #### To reproduce the Simulation results:

 First load in the functions in Functions.R.

 Then use the code in Simulation.R  to reproduce the simulation results for the subject level correlations.
-In Simulation.R, `Simulation_block_proposed' is the result of proposed method under block diagonal setting, `Simulation_block_BH' is the result of BH method under block diagonal setting, `Simulation_off_proposed' is the result of proposed method under off diagonal setting, `Simulation_off_BH' is the result of BH method under off diagonal setting.
+In Simulation.R, 'Simulation_block_proposed' is the result of proposed method under block diagonal setting, 'Simulation_block_BH' is the result of BH method under block diagonal setting, 'Simulation_off_proposed' is the result of proposed method under off diagonal setting, 'Simulation_off_BH' is the result of BH method under off diagonal setting.
 The simulation results are further organized in simulation-result.xlsx to produce Figure 1 and Figure 2.

 Next, use the code in simulation_regression.R to reproduce the simulation results for the regression coeffcients.
-In Simulation_regression.R, `result' provides the analysis result used to construct Figure S1.
+In Simulation_regression.R, 'result' provides the analysis result used to construct Figure S1.
 The simulation results are further organized in simulation-result.xlsx to produce Figure S1.

 Finally, use plot.R and the simulation results in simulation-result.xlsx to produce the figures.
 In plot.R, `plot_block' produces Figure 1, `plot_off' produces Figure 2, and `plot_lasso' produces Figure S1.